arnognulf/dotfiles/prompt/README.md

 A batch command is run with low priority since it would otherwise make the system unresponsive.

-It is very useful to know when the command exits.

 * measurement of time is important, so artifacts can be used for next task.
 * notification so user can focus on other task until batch process is complete.
 * low priority, user interactivity is more important than a batch process.